Program Description

 Program Leadership

 Mike Bonem will serve as the facilitator and guide for Advancing Pastoral Leadership.
 Mike has served as a consultant and coach for churches and ministries for over 20 years and has written five books on ministry leadership.
-He is excited about sharing the journey of leadership development and learning with Cohort 12.
-Participants in Advancing Pastoral Leadership will also have the opportunity to learn from a variety of leading pastors and community leaders.
+He is excited about sharing the journey of leadership development and learning with Cohort 13.
+Participants in Advancing Pastoral Leadership will also have the opportunity to learn from a variety of leading pastors and leadership experts.

 For More Information